cytomining/pycytominer/CONTRIBUTING.md

 #### Cloud environment

 We've set up cloud development configurations with both [Github Codespaces](https://github.com/codespaces) and [GitPod](https://www.gitpod.io/).
-These development environments include the local copy of the repository installed in development mode along with the tools specified in `requirements-dev.txt`.
+These development environments include the project dependencies pre-installed via [Poetry](https://python-poetry.org/).
 Prior to commit, pre-installed git hooks auto-format any changed code.
 Using a pre-built cloud development environment is an easy way to get started contributing to pycytominer, and both Gitpod and Codespaces have generous free usage tiers.
-When you are ready to make a pull request, please use the same cloud environment to run the full test suite and ensure that your changes pass all tests.
+When you are ready to make a pull request, use the pre-configured test suite in VSCode or run `poetry run pytest` to ensure that your changes pass all tests.
 You can launch these cloud environments by clicking on the following links:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://open.vscode.dev/cytomining/pycytominer)